-The adopted budget and amendments thereto were obtained and examined.
-Various amendments were made to the budget during the period under examination.
+The adopted budget was obtained and examined.
+No amendments were made to the budget during the period under examination.

 6. Trace the budget adoption and amendments to the minute book.

 The adoption of the budget and amendments was traced to Board meeting minutes.
 No exceptions noted.